top of page

 Pre-trip expenses, extra night in hotels before or after the trip, medical immunizations, emergency evacuations, visa fees, travel insurance, and other expenses of a personal nature (alcoholic beverages, laundry, etc).

 Double or twin occupancy at Bayangol Hotel.
-Welcome and farewell dinners and lunch, all entrance fees to museums based on itinerary, English speaking guide, lodging (ger camps), meals, National Park fees, Special taimen permits issued by the Ministry of Mongolia, Airport transfers, everything related to transport, local crew, local concerts, payments horses.
+Welcome and farewell dinners and lunch, all entrance fees to museums based on itinerary, English speaking guide, lodging, meals, National Park fees, Taimen fishing permit, Airport transfers, everything related to transport, local crew.

 DEPOSIT

-300$ is the amount you pay to secure your spot as a deposit.
-After receiving your deposit, we will notify you with
+30% of the total payment is the amount you pay to secure your spot as a deposit.
+After receiving your deposit, we will notify you with pack list, departure information, etc.

 FINAL PAYMENT